oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 {mainmatter}

 # Introduction {#Introduction}
+Cross-device flows allows a user to start a flow on one device (e.g. a SmartTV) and then transfer the session to continue it on a second device (a mobile phone).
+The second device may be used to access the service that was running on the first device, or the user may perform an action on the second device to complete a task such as authenticating or granting authorization, before passing control back to the first device.

+These flows typically involve using a mobile phone to scan a QR code or enter a user code displayed on the first device (e.g., Smart TV, Kiosk, Personal Computer etc).

+When the user is required to scan a QR code or enter a user code, the channel between the first and second device is unauthenticated.
+It is up to the user to decide whether to trust the QR code or user code.
+This lack of an authenticated channel may be exploited by attackers to gain unauthorised access to a users' resources.

+## Cross-Device Authorization
-Cross-device flows enable a user to initiate an authorization flow on one device where the service will be consumed (the Consumption Device) and then use a second, personally trusted, device (Authorization Device) to authorize the Consumption Device to access a resource (e.g., access to a service).
+Cross-device authorization flows enable a user to initiate an authorization flow on one device (the Consumption Device) and then use a second, personally trusted, device (Authorization Device) to authorize the Consumption Device to access a resource (e.g., access to a service).
 The Device Authorization Grant ([@RFC8628]) and Client Initiated Backchannel Authentication [@CIBA] are two examples of popular cross-device flows.

-These flows typically involve using a mobile phone to scan a QR code or enter a user code displayed on an Consumption Device (e.g., Smart TV, Kiosk, Personal Computer etc).

-The channel between the Consumption Device and the Authorization Device is unauthenticated.
+In these cross-device authorization flows, the channel between the Consumption Device and the Authorization Device is unauthenticated.
 It is up to the user to decide whether to trust a QR code, user code, or the authorization request pushed to their Authorization Device.

-Cross-Device Consent Phishing (CDCP) attacks exploit the unauthenticated channel between the Consumption Device and Authorization Device using social engineering techniques to to gain unauthorized access to the user's data.
+Cross-Device Consent Phishing (CDCP) attacks exploit the unauthenticated channel between the Consumption Device and Authorization Device using social engineering techniques to gain unauthorized access to the user's data.
 Several publications have emerged in the public domain ([@Exploit1], [@Exploit2], [@Exploit3], [@Exploit4], [@Exploit5], [@Exploit6]), describing how the unauthenticated channel can be exploited using social engineering techniques borrowed from phishing.
 Unlike traditional